 To Apply: Provide answers to the questions below using one sheet of unlined paper.
-Submit your answers in black ink longhand.
+Submit your answers in longhand using black ink.
 Print and sign your name at the bottom.

 - Describe a scenario where your attention to detail made a difference.

 - What one personality characteristic recommends you as a litigator?
-Detail the downside of that characteristic in the workplace.
+Describe the downside of that characteristic in the workplace.